jamie-anne-white/jquery-server-side-calculator/README.md

 Run npm run client in your terminal
 The npm run client command will open up a new browser tab for you!

+## Usage
+How does someone use this application?
+Tell a user story here.

+1. enter inputs into the x and y input fields on the dom
+2. select which type of math calculation should be done with the drop down menu
+3. hit the calculate button
+4. calculations are shown in the Answer field of the DOM, whereas the history of previously submitted answers can be viewed by the user below on the DOM.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).